-In this particular dream, I was at the very opening of the story granted a background of strong emotion and a few facts, enough to enabled me to understand the otherwise bizarre terrain and conditions in which I found myself.
+In this particular dream, I was at the very opening granted a background of strong emotion but few facts, only enough to enabled me to understand the otherwise bizarre terrain and conditions in which I found myself.

-I have inserted my own photos of the laval flows below Kilauea, Big Island, Hawaii, from 1991 and 2006.
-This is the first time I have mixed photos or artwork of any sort with the presentation of a dream.
+I have inserted my photos of the lava flows below Kilauea, Big Island, Hawaii, taken in 1991 and 2006.

 I stood a half dozen steps behind Karaen and Chao.
 Both of them already stripped of their field gear, they wore only light, grey-white pants and a darker, tight, short sleeve top made of the same, synthetic fabric.
 Chao wore his shirt tucked into his pants while Karaen long ago gave up the regimen of dress code and as I watched, removed her shirt altogether.
 She stepped back from the fierce heat as it now reached out and tore at her bare chest, burning the ends of her long, black hair.
 The river of molten rock that passed just to their front, ten meters broad and seemingly just as deep, cut through a red rock canyon uninterrupted by anything living or even reminiscent of life.